districtem/CodeHerExampleDjangoApp/README.md

   * Python does not automatically come installed on Windows.
     Find instructions for installing Python and Pip for Windows [here](http://arunrocks.com/guide-to-install-python-or-pip-on-windows)
   * Python should come with your Mac.
-    In your computer terminal type `Python` should you not see something like `Python 2.7.7 (default, Jun 14 2014, 23:12:13)` you will need to follow the steps [here](http://wwW.pyladies.com/blog/Get-Your-Mac-Ready-for-Python-Programming)
+    In your computer terminal type `Python` if you do not see something like `Python 2.7.7 (default, Jun 14 2014, 23:12:13)` you will need to follow the steps [here](http://wwW.pyladies.com/blog/Get-Your-Mac-Ready-for-Python-Programming)
+  * A text editor of your choice:  Sublime Text 2, PyCharm, etc

-This less is for:
+This lesson is for:
 -----------------
 Someone wanting to get started with Django who has little to some programming experience.
 This lesson is beginner to intermediate.